-The Des Moines Municipal Housing Agency has not been adequately funded over the past several years and reserve funds have been depleted.
-With the addition of new regulations combined with a lower than sufficient proration of funds, administrative budgets have been significantly reduced with Numerous staffing reductions, restructuring of divisions and streamlining internal procedures.
+The Des Moines Municipal Housing Agency has not been adequately funded over the past several years.
+New regulations combined with a lower than sufficient proration of funds has significantly reduced administrative budgets and led to numerous staffing reductions, restructuring of divisions and the streamlining of internal procedures.
 Therefore, The Partnership supports increased administrative fees.